jruels/fun-istio/labs/fault-injection/index.md

 You can see the request succeeded!
 Now, it’s time to break something.

 ### Tripping the circuit breaker
-In the DestinationRule settings, you specified maxConnections: 1 and http1MaxPendingRequests: 1.
+In the DestinationRule settings, you specified `maxConnections: 1` and `http1MaxPendingRequests: 1`.
 These rules indicate that if you exceed more than one connection and request concurrently, you should see some failures when the istio-proxy opens the circuit for further requests and connections.

 1. Call the service with two concurrent connections (-c 2) and send 20 requests (-n 20):
 ```